steemit/smt-whitepaper/smt-manual/manual.md

 There are several new value drivers to STEEM with the creation of SMTs.

-## STEEM Purchased for Transaction Bandwidth Allowing for Maximally Profitable Participation across SMTs
+## STEEM Purchased for Transaction Bandwidth Enables Maximally Profitable Participation across SMTs

 For one, there is growing demand for users to hold STEEM with the advent of SMTS because users need to increasingly hold STEEM in order to participate, consume and use Steem services at a rate maximally commensurate with their growing potentials in respective SMT ecosystems.
 Put simply, as power users are growing their earning potential in SMT communities, they need more STEEM to achieve the bandwidth allowance needed to perform at their highest possible rate of return in SMT ecosystems.
 At an application level, the demand for bandwidth may be satisfied by users or by businesses, which can delegate surplus bandwidth to their users.